ansible-collections/community.postgresql/CONTRIBUTING.md

 ## CI testing

-The jobs are launched automatically by Azure Pipelines in every PR based on the [matrix](https://github.com/ansible-collections/community.postgresql/blob/main/.azure-pipelines/azure-pipelines.yml).
+The jobs are launched automatically in every PR by GitHub Actions (see [nox workflow](https://github.com/ansible-collections/community.postgresql/blob/main/.github/workflows/nox.yml)) and Azure Pipelines (see [matrix](https://github.com/ansible-collections/community.postgresql/blob/main/.azure-pipelines/azure-pipelines.yml)).

 As the project is included in `ansible` community package, it is a requirement for us to test against all supported `ansible-core` versions and corresponding Python versions.
 To keep the matrix relevant, we are subscribed to the [news-for-maintainers](https://github.com/ansible-collections/news-for-maintainers) repository and the [Collection maintainers & contributors](https://forum.ansible.com/g/CollectionMaintainer) forum group to track announcements affecting CI.